 All about sewing machine needles!

-I wrote an article last year on my 7 tips for choosing your machine needles well... given the questions and reflections of my students in courses, I thought a little article supplement was necessary 😊
+I wrote an article last year on my 7 tips for choosing sewing machine needles well... given the questions and thoughts from my students in courses, I thought a little article update was necessary 😊

 Selected excerpts: